gitrust/docker-graphviz-dot/Readme.md

 # Description

-A Makefile which uses a Docker container to generate graphviz graphs.
+Makefile which uses a Docker container to generate graphviz graphs

 # Usage